 (d) Assessments are selected and administered so as best to ensure that if an assessment is administered to a child with impaired sensory, manual, or speaking skills, the assessment results accurately reflect the child's aptitude or achievement level or whatever other factors the test purports to measure, rather than reflecting the child's impaired sensory, manual, or speaking skills (unless those skills are the factors that the test purports to measure).

-(e) The evaluation is sufficiently comprehensive to identify all of the child's EI/ECSE and related services needs, whether or not commonly linked to the disability category in which the child has been classified; and
+(e) The evaluation is sufficiently comprehensive to identify all of the child's ECSE and related services needs, whether or not commonly linked to the disability category in which the child has been classified; and

 (f) The evaluation includes assessment tools and strategies that provide relevant information that directly assists persons in determining the educational needs of the child.